Origin of COVID: WHO calls on Washington to tell everything it knows

 “If a country has information on the origins of the pandemic, it is essential that this information is shared with the WHO and the international scientific community,” said World Health Organization Director-General Tedros Adhanom.
 Ghebreyesus, during his regular press conference.

-Federal Bureau of Investigation (FBI) Director Christopher Wray this week said a lab accident in China’s Wuhan is “very likely” to be the cause of the COVID-19 pandemic, two days after a similar hypothesis was put forward. by the US Department of Energy.
+Federal Bureau of Investigation (FBI) Director Christopher Wray this week said a lab accident in China’s Wuhan is “very likely” to be the cause of the COVID-19 pandemic, two days following a similar hypothesis was put forward. by the US Department of Energy.

 AFP